 As a life coach, you will assess your client’s goals, wants, and desires, then help them devise a plan of action to get there.
 You will also encourage, support, and check-in with your clients, keeping them on track.
 It can be demanding, but entirely worth it.

 While helping others should likely be a primary goal when you decide to become a life coach, there are other benefits as well.
-You get to create your own hours and rates.
-This means more freedom - and potentially more stability.
-You become in control of your career (who does not want that?).
+You get to create your own hours and rates – this means more freedom, and potentially more stability too.
+You can gain full control over your career (and who doesn’t want that?).

 A typical life coach salary ranges from $25 000 to $40 000 with less than one year of experience.
 After more than a few years, you can expect to make $50 000 to $60 000, with some life coaches exceeding $80 000 and $100 000 to $250 000 per year.